marandra/looney-looper/README.rst

 Description
 -----------
-ScheduleDB is a system that schedule updates of databases based on the frequency and the scripts provided by the user.
+Looney is a system that schedule updates of databases based on the frequency and the scripts provided by the user.
 The parameters and the scripts are provided as python programs, which are loaded at the initial run of the system.

 The system takes care of the directory structure for the different versions of a database, and generates symbolic links to the current version as well as to other versions if requested by the user.